dnlsndr/ts3api/README.md

 If you install the service, note that you might have to change the paths in the file to your preferences.

 # PHP Compatability
-Since the api only returns the query answer as plain text, we still have to parse the text.
-I have added an php functions file in the examples folder.
+Since the api only returns the query answer as plain text, we still have to parse the text to an array.
+I have added a php functions file in the examples folder.
 In this file there is a function called arrayify, please don't judge me by my horrible naming of functions ...
 This arrayify function seperates all subcategories of the returned string.
+Seperators are: pipe sysmbol (|,\p), spaces, and equal signs(=)

 # Final Notes
 Please don't hesitate to correct my spelling / coding.
-I have the feeling that my php code ist pretty inefficient, so if you find a better solution, please send me a Message or open a new issue. :P
+I have the feeling that my php code is pretty inefficient, so if you find a better solution, please let me know or open a new issue. :P